 She is the founder and served as president of the Climate Response Fund, a non-profit organization that works to foster discussion of climate engineering research and to decrease the risk that these techniques might be called on or deployed before they are adequately understood and regulated.
 She also spent two years as the Chief Science Officer of Climos, Inc., a startup focused on green technology for climate mitigation.

 Leinen currently serves as co-chair of the Decade Advisory Board for the UN Decade of Ocean Science for Sustainable Development and is a member of the distinguished Leadership Council of the Joint Ocean Commission Initiative.
-She is the Vice Chair of the Research Board of the $500 million Gulf of Mexico Research Initiative.
 From 2016-2018 she served as a U.S. Science Envoy focusing on ocean science in Latin America, East Asia, and the Pacific.
 She has served as President of the American Geophysical Union, Chair of the Atmospheric and Hydrospheric Science Section of the American Academy for the Advancement of Science, and President of The Oceanography Society.
-She serves on the boards of the National Council for Science and the Environment and Science Counts.
+She serves on the boards of the California Ocean Science Trust and Science Counts.
+She is the Vice Chair of the Research Board of the $500 million Gulf of Mexico Research Initiative.

 Leinen is a Fellow of the American Association for the Advancement of Science, the Geological Society of America, the American Geophysical Union and The Oceanography Society.
 She was elected an Honorary Member of the American Meteorological Society.
 She has been awarded Distinguished Alumni Awards from all three universities she attended as a student: University of Illinois, Oregon State University, and University of Rhode Island.
 In 2020, she was elected to the American Academy of Arts and Sciences.